sunpy/ndcube/docs/installation.rst

 Installing the Development Version
 ----------------------------------

-The stable version of ndcube will be relatively reliable.
-However, if you value getting the latest updates over reliablility, or want to contribute to the development of ndcube, you will need to install the bleeding edge version via `GitHub`_.
-The recommended way to set up your system is to first fork the `ndcube GitHub repository`_ (repo) to your GitHub account and then clone your forked repo to your local machine.
-This setup has the advantage that you can push any changes you make in your local version to your GitHub account.
-From there your changes can be merged into the main repo via a pull request and hence shared with other users.
-See :ref:`contributing_code` to learn more about this process.
+The stable version of ndcube will be reliable.
+However, if you value getting the latest updates over reliablility, or want to contribute to the development of ndcube, you will need to install the development version via `GitHub`_.
+Let's step through how to do this using anaconda.
+For information on installing the anaconda distribution, see the `anaconda website`_.

-You can also set up a remote between your local version and the main repo so that you can stay updated with the latest changes to ndcube.
-Let's step through how to do this.
+First, create a conda environment on your local machine to hold the ndcube bleeding edge version.
+Using a new environment allows you to keep your root environment for stable package releases.
+Let's call the new conda environment ``ndcube-dev``.
+Type the following into a

-Once you've forked the main `ndcube GitHub repository`_ to your github account, create a conda environment on your local machine to hold the ndcube bleeding edge version.
-Let's call the conda environment ndcube-dev.
-Type the following into a terminal:
+terminal:

 .. code-block:: console

 		$ conda config --append channels conda-forge
-		$ conda create -n ndcube-dev python sunpy hypothesis pytest-mock
+		$ conda create -n ndcube-dev sunpy hypothesis pytest-mock pip sphinx coverage ipython jupyter

-Be sure to activate the environment.
+Be sure to activate the environment, i.e. switch into it.
 In Linux or MacOS, type:

 .. code-block:: console